EthanArvizo/EthanArvizo/README.md

 # 👋 Hi, I'm Ethan Arvizo

-I recently graduated from an intensive Java Development Bootcamp at Merit America, specializing in Backend Java Development.
-Passionate about creating efficient and scalable solutions, I bring hands-on experience with key technologies in the Java ecosystem.
+Backend Java Developer with expertise gained from an intensive Java Development Bootcamp at Merit America.
+Passionate about crafting efficient and scalable solutions, I bring hands-on experience with key technologies in the Java ecosystem.

 ## 🚀 Technical Skills
 - **Languages:** Java, SQL